Health Alert: Coronavirus Information

 - Any employees who show any signs of respiratory illness and/or fever have been sent home with their return predicated on negative Coronavirus 19 testing confirmed.

 - We are deploying ‘social distancing’ in the office wherever we can for our staff and our patients.

 - We are refraining from shaking hands in order to prevent the spread of germs.

 We continue to do all that we can to care for our patients and, perhaps more importantly, do our part in serving the needs of our local healthcare community.
 Anything we can do to relieve some of the burden on primary care offices as well as the hospital and emergency room helps everyone.

 *Areas with high Covid-19 levels as outlined by CT Gov. Lamont:

-As of August 11, 2020, the following locations are included in Connecticut’s travel advisory.
+As of November 10, 2020, the following locations meet the criteria and are included in Connecticut’s travel advisory.
 They are: